dimvslv/dimvslv/README.md

 💞️ I’m looking to collaborate on projects involving geospatial data analysis, urban planning, and sustainable city development.

-📫 You can reach me through GitHub or connect with me for discussions on urban development and data science applications.
+📫 You can connect with me for discussions on urban development and data science applications.

 😄 Pronouns: He/Him